A New Approach for Testing Einstein's Theory of Gravity Close to Rapidly Spinning Black Holes: Discussion

-The new emission component has unique signatures that should allow to detect it unambiguously. (i) the composite multi-temperature blackbody plus reflected emission exhibits a distinct spectral shape of thermal emission rolling over into a power-law without the transition from the fluxes from the thermal emission plunging into a harder power-law component.
-Detailed analysis of available data from hard X-ray observatories like \textit{NuSTAR} could help uncover these signatures, as its bandpass is well-suited to capture this smooth transition. (ii) The power-law emission component originates from scattered photons, thus it should be strongly polarized.
+The new emission component has several signatures that may allow to detect it unambiguously. (i) the composite multi-temperature blackbody plus reflected emission exhibits a distinct spectral shape of thermal emission rolling over into a power law without the transition from the fluxes from the thermal emission plunging into a harder power-law component.
+Detailed analysis of available data from hard X-ray observatories like \textit{NuSTAR} could help uncover these signatures, as its bandpass is well-suited to capture this smooth transition. (ii) The power-law emission component originates from scattered photons, thus it is strongly polarized.
 Figure \ref{spectrum} shows that the transition of the thermal to the reflected energy spectrum is accompanied by a 90$^{\circ}$ swing of the PA, and a strong increase of the PD to 8\% at an inclination of 33.6$^{\circ}$ - much higher than the PD expected for Comptonization alone.
 This leads to testable predictions in terms of the flux and polarization energy spectra.
+The detection of the effect requires systems in which coronal Comptonization is too weak to mask the power-law component described here.
 An accretion system that shows variations in the truncation radius over time would be particularly interesting to observe, as the power-law indices and PDs will follow a precise correlation.

 The observations require a combination of excellent spectral and polarization coverage in the energy range from a few keV to 20 keV or so.
 This could be accomplished by a joint observation with a {\it NuSTAR}-type mission with broadband spectral coverage, with a future broadband X-ray polarimeter \citep{PolSTAR,Soffitta} that extends the X-ray polarization beyond the 2-8\,keV energy of the {\it IXPE} satellite.
-From an observational standpoint, bright sources such as Cygnus X-1, LMC X-3, GX 339-4 and GRS 1915+105 are prime candidates due to their likely high spins, frequent soft states, and brightness.
+From an observational standpoint, sources such as Cygnus X-1, LMC X-3, GX 339-4 and GRS 1915+105 are prime candidates due to their likely high spins, frequent soft states, and brightness.
 High-inclination systems are particularly favorable, as returning radiation contributes a larger fraction of the observed flux.